-Offered during Spring Break each year, Mission Trips are opportunities to participate in service, immersion, and community-building throughout the U.S. and select international sites.
-Past trips have included a wide variety of sites, from El Salvador, Jamaica, and Navajo Nation in Arizona to service-learning trips to Philadelphia and Appalachia.
+Offered during Spring Break each year, Immersion Trips are opportunities to participate in service, immersion, and community-building throughout the U.S. and select international sites.
+Past trips have included a wide variety of sites, from El Salvador, Jamaica, and the Navajo Nation to service-learning trips to Appalachia and North St. Louis.
 Through these trip experiences, students encounter both social factors that contribute to poverty and public conflicts as well as opportunities to respond to calls for service and solidarity.

 - be a part of a service-learning course that connects a trip's on-site experiences to course learning outcomes;

 - have a strong immersion focus that emphasizes engaging local non-profits, governmental leaders, historical & cultural sites, etc.;